PanDAWMS/panda-docs/docs/source/advanced/task_params.rst

 |br|

-Priorities of Task Parameters for Input Sizing
+Priorities of task parameters for input sizing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Task parameters related to input sizing may sometimes conflict with each other.
 Below are these parameters listed in descending order of priority: